-The valet key cannot be used for the trunk lid lock.
+The valet key cannot be used for the trunk lid, glove box lock or rear seatback lock.

 To protect belongings when you leave a key with someone, give them the valet key only.

 Never leave these keys in the vehicle.